 As a filmmaker, I strive to question the givens, to explore the niche, to be sensitive to the subtle, and open to the unpleasant.
 To explore grey areas non-judgmentally, and make complex topics fascinating to watch.
 To portray with humour and music, and to look for the poetic.
 To be bold and take risks creatively, but to always put the story and its people first.

 My post-production workflow is Adobe-centred, with DaVinci Resolve doing guest appearances for detailed grading.
-Most tools are similar though, so happy to switch.
 On set, I’m comfortable with smaller systems like Canon C300, Sony FS7, A7S, BlackMagic, and can light, film and sound-record for simpler productions.
 For more ambitious projects, I partner with trusted agencies and freelancers.

 In my free time I like discovering new music and cinema, walking the Sussex countryside, 35mm film photography, allotmenting, drinking good coffee and being in the sun. 🌞